catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 ## Using `requests` to download files

 It's nice to use functions in the `pd.read_*()` family with a URL, but sometimes you need to do a little bit of reshaping of the data before you can actually use `pd.read_*()`.
-We saw this with the XML file earlier.
+We saw this with the JSON file earlier.
 In those cases, you can stil tell your code to download the file instead of having to download it yourself.

 While Python has some code in the standard library to help you read data from a URL, the [`requests` library](https://requests.readthedocs.io/en/latest/user/quickstart/) is easier to use and also extremely popular, so we'll focus on using that.

 To read a URL we use the [`requests.get()` method](https://requests.readthedocs.io/en/latest/api/#requests.get), which returns a [`requests.Response` object](https://requests.readthedocs.io/en/latest/api/#requests.Response).
-Let's try using it to read some JSON.
+Let's try using it to read some JSON - the same file we read in the last episode, but without having to save it to disk first!

 ```python
 import requests